opencats/opencats.github.io/_posts/2014-06-06-june-newsletter.md

 ## That's a Wrap

 Do you have any feedback or suggestions regarding this first newsletter?
-Feel free to reach out through the [Neovim Twitter][twitter].
+Feel free to reach out through the [opencats Twitter][twitter].

-Also be sure to subscribe to the [RSS feed][rss] to stay up-to-date on what is happening in the Neovim world.
+Also be sure to subscribe to the [RSS feed][rss] to stay up-to-date on what is happening in the opencats world.
 The next newsletter will be released the first Friday of July.

 Until next time. `:wq`